Table of Contents

 An article published in 2017 stated that “human breast milk naturally contains the same cannabinoids found in the Cannabis plant, which are vital for proper human development”.

 This claim quickly went viral on Facebook and the article had over 52,000 shares.
-Scientists who later reviewed the claim explained that human breast milk does indeed contain cannabinoids, but these are endocannabinoids which are important for human development and are different from the type of cannabinoids found in cannabis (also known as marijuana).
+Scientists who later reviewed the claim explained that human breast milk does indeed contain cannabinoids, but these are endocannabinoids that are important for human development and are different from the type of cannabinoids found in cannabis (also known as marijuana).
 Therefore, the article’s claim is inaccurate.

 The Bottom Line